 Hop on to this extraordinary donut which is equipped with a built-in table or ice-bowl, umbrella, LED lights, and a Bluetooth speaker to make your journey engaging.
 Book a donut along with your family or friends and enjoy the intimate joy of exploring Singapore with your loved ones.
 You can also choose to board a donut with strangers and bond with them over light talks while munching the snacks.
 Hit the 80 Collyer Quay post 1 PM to enjoy this one-of-its-kind donut ride, which is one of the unique Singapore cruises tours you will ever experience.

 Location: 80 Collier Quay

 Price: Rs 1255

 Relish the joy of one of the most popular river cruises in Singapore with the Royal Albatross Sunset Cruise.
-The 2.5 hour journey offers you one of the most luxurious on-sea explorations at a reasonable price staring at Rs 8150 per adult.
+The 2.5-hour journey offers you one of the most luxurious on-sea explorations at a reasonable price starting at Rs 8150 per adult.